-This section features materials to help you get to know the new polymer bank notes and learn how to verify their security features.
+This section features useful tools to help you get to know Canada's polymer bank notes and learn how to verify their security features.

 Expect the Check